Online Master of Science in Data Science - Computational Biology and Bioinformatics Courses

-BIOL-50900 Introduction to Computational Biology (3 credits)
+BIOL-50900 Introduction to Computational Biology (3)

 This course will cover the computational techniques used to access, analyze, and interpret the biological information in common types of biological databases and the biological questions that can be addressed by such methods, applicable to the study of the context of genes within the same genome and across different genomes, the study of molecular sequence data for the purpose of inferring the function, interactions, evolution and structure of biological molecules, and the study of annotation and ontology.

-BIOL-51000 Data Systems in the Life Sciences (3 credits)
+BIOL-51000 Data Systems in the Life Sciences (3)

 This is a continuation of BIOL-50900.
 Students will examine how bioinformatics, statistics and computation are being used to support the discovery of new biomedical knowledge and learn the basics of computational methods used to analyze molecular sequences and structures.

-BIOL-51200 Research in Biotechnology (3 credits)
+BIOL-51200 Research in Biotechnology (3)

 Methods and sources for conducting research in biotechnology.
 A series of guest presentations will expose students to current trends in and applications of biotechnology.
 Students will conduct their own research based on these presentations.
 Use of primary sources, data collection techniques, and ethical conduct of research will be emphasized.

-BIOL-59000 Data Mining and Analytics Thesis for Life Scientists (3 credits)
+BIOL-59000 Data Science Project for Life Scientists (3)